nagisa/msi-rgb/README.md

 * No warranty whatsoever (read the license);
   * If you find your board misbehaving, try clearing CMOS;

+# Working boards

+This is a list of reportedly working motherboards.
+If the tool works on your motherboard and it is not listed here, consider filling an issue or writing me an email and I’ll add it here.

+* B350 MORTAR ARCTIC
+* B350 TOMAHAWK
+* X470 GAMING PRO

+If your board is not working, and your motherboard is not [on this list](https://github.com/nagisa/msi-rgb/issues?q=is%3Aissue+is%3Aopen+label%3Aboard), a new issue would be greatly appreciated.

 # How to compile and run

 To compile this project you’ll need rustc and cargo.
 Get them at your package manager or